Yellow-breasted crake: Distribution and habitat

 Undocumented sight records in Ecuador lead the South American Classification Committee (SACC) of the AOS to call the species hypothetical in that country.
-The SACC also notes it as a vagrant rather than inhabitant in Uruguay.
+The SACC also notes it as a vagrant rather than an inhabitant in Uruguay.

-The yellow-breasted crake is primarily a bird of freshwater systems, but is also rarely found at saltwater.
+The yellow-breasted crake is primarily a bird of freshwater systems, but is also rarely found in saltwater.
 It inhabits marshes, grassy edges of ponds and lakes, rice fields, and flooded grassy fields.
 In elevation it ranges from sea level to 2500 m.

 Behavior

-Movment
+Movement

 The yellow-breasted crake is usually considered sedentary, but movements have not been fully defined.
-At some locations in Colombia it is present only from March to July, and in Costa Rica is appears to make local movements as water levels change.
+At some locations in Colombia it is present only from March to July, and in Costa Rica it appears to make local movements as water levels change.
 In addition, the SACC has no records of breeding in French Guiana, which hints at some migration.

 Feeding

 The yellow-breasted crake forages among emergent plants, sometimes running across them or climbing among them.
 It leaves cover during dawn and dusk to feed at the water's edge.
 Its diet includes small gastropods, insects, and seeds.